unoplatform/uno.extensions/doc/Overview/Markup/Overview.md

 ## Getting Started

 Let's take a look at how to get started with C# Markup.
 We'll start with a simple sample that displays a counter and a button that increments the counter by a step size.
-The sample will have a ViewModel that has a `Count` and a `Step` property, as well as a `IncrementCommand` that increments the `Count` by the `Step` when executed.
+The sample will have a ViewModel that has a `Count` and a `Step` property, as well as an `IncrementCommand` that increments the `Count` by the `Step` when executed.

 ### Constructor and Properties

-We'll start with creating a control and setting properties, as shown in the following example that creates a `TextBlock`.
-The fluent API allows you to chain together multiple properties, as shown in the following example that sets the `Margin`, `TextAlignment` and `Text` properties.
+We'll start with creating a control and setting some properties, as shown in the following example that creates a `TextBlock`.
+The fluent API allows you to chain together multiple properties, as shown in the following example that sets the `Margin`, `TextAlignment`, and `Text` properties.

 ```cs
 new TextBlock()